mreq/SublimeMagic/docs/spells/sublime_command.md

-# perform_line_regex spell
+# sublime_command spell

-A spell for running any sublime command.
+A spell for running a sublime command.

 ## args

-- `command` - regexp pattern
+- `command` - command to be run
 - `args` - arguments for the command

 ## examples